AlexGaspar/Vagrant-Ruby-Mongodb/README.md

 #Vagrant Ruby on Rails
-Vagrant vm to get an up and running RoR environment.
+Vagrant dev box to get an up and running RoR environment.

 data/ is sync with /vagrant_data and it's the root directory of nginx.